mrbone/ava-compare/README.md

     npm run ava:async
     output: 294ms

+## Jest

+    npm run jest:sync
+    output: 1.406s

+    npm run jest:async
+    output: 104.334s
 ---

 ## Conclusion

-As we can see ava is much faster than mocha.Even in sync and async way.
+As we can see Ava is much faster than Mocha/Jest.

+Especially in Async test case, Jest and mocha always run in serial, so it last minutes, but ava run all the async case in parallel.
+So it much faster.